jacobRidenour/ProgWiki/C/README_C.md

 ### Values

 * **lvalue**
-  * So-called because these were on the left-hand side of the assignment operator in CPL; not necessarily true in C.
+  * So-called because these were on the left-hand side of the assignment operator in CPL; not necessarily true in C. Something that has a **l**ocation in memory.
   * Any expression with an object type (non-function type) besides void.
     * Behavior undefined if an lvalue is not an object type when evaluated
   * Examples